anyscale/templates/templates/batch-llm/README.md

 )
 ```

+### Scaling with GPUs

-To use GPUs for inference in the Workspace, we specify `num_gpus=1` in the `ds.map_batches()` call above to indicate that each LLM instance should use 1 GPU.
+To use GPUs for inference in the Workspace, we specified `num_gpus=1` in the `ds.map_batches()` call above to indicate that each LLM instance should use 1 GPU.
 With `concurrency=4`, we have 4 LLM instances, each using 1 GPU, so we need 4 GPUs total.

 Finally, make sure to either enable *Auto-select worker nodes* or configure your workspace cluster to have GPU worker nodes: